sharedInstance/sharedinstance.github.io/_posts/2014-04-18-settings-root-toggles.markdown

 I just wanted to post a quick trick you can use to show a toggle in the root Settings list view.

-If you generate a new preference bundle project with NIC and open `entry.plist`, you'll find this:
+If you generate a new preference bundle project with NIC and open `entry.plist`, you’ll find this:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>